zengqunzhao/MA-Net/README.md

 # MA-Net

-PyTorch implement of our paper *“Learning Deep Global Multi-scale and Local Attention Features for Facial Expression Recognition in the Wild”*, This work is under submission.
+PyTorch implementation of the paper *“Learning Deep Global Multi-scale and Local Attention Features for Facial Expression Recognition in the Wild”*, This work is under submission.

 ## Requirements